 Are there churches I can attend?

 Yes!
-While it may not seem like there are many members in Russia, there are actually quite a few.
+Living in Russia gives many great opportunities for LDS volunteers.
 There will be branches/wards close enough for you to attend every Sunday.
 Church is a great place to make new locals friends and give you a little community to depend on.

 In Moscow there's an international branch you can attend and they hold the meetings in English.
-You can also attend a Russian speaking branch as well if you'd like that experience — there's one in Moscow and in Voronezh.
+You can also attend a Russian speaking branch as well if you'd like that experience (we highly recommend it) — there's one in Moscow and in Voronezh.

-Currently there are not any temples for the Latter-Day Saint faith in Russia (but one was just announced in the April 2018 conference).
+Currently there are not any temples in use for the Latter-Day Saint faith in Russia (but plans for one was announced in the April 2018 conference).
 Members in Russia travel to nearby countries to visit the temple and you can, too!
-Volunteers have plenty of vacation time to travel to nearby countries and you can visit other LDS temples in Europe like in Ukraine, Finland, or Sweden.
+Volunteers have plenty of vacation time to travel to nearby countries and you can visit other LDS temples in Europe like Ukraine, Finland, or Sweden.

 Is it safe?